oven-sh/bun/README.md

 ### Limitations & intended usage

-bun is great for building websites &amp; webapps.
-For libraries, consider using Rollup or esbuild instead. bun currently doesn’t minify code and bun’s dead code elimination doesn’t look beyond the current file.

-Today, bun is focused on:

-- Development, not production
+bun's bundler & transpiler are great for building websites &amp; webapps, but note that bun doesn't have a minifier or support tree-shaking yet.
+For production, you probably still want to use a tool like esbuild to do that.

-- Compatibility with existing frameworks & tooling
+Today, bun is mostly focused on compatibility with existing frameworks & tooling.

 Ideally, most projects can use bun with their existing tooling while making few changes to their codebase.
 That means using bun in development, and continuing to use Webpack, esbuild, or another bundler in production.
 Using two bundlers might sound strange at first, but after all the production-only AST transforms, minification, and special development/production-only imported files...it’s not far from the status quo.